Tony-Tan/BlogPosts/other-MIT-how-to-research.md

 - 13 is perhaps the most important section: it's about emotional factors in the process of research.
 It tells how to deal with failure, how to set goals, how to get unstuck, how to avoid insecurity, maintain self-esteem, and have fun in the process.

 This document is still in a state of development; we welcome contributions and comments.
-Some sections are very incomplete. \[Annotations in brackets and italics indicate some of the major incompletions\].
+Some sections are very incomplete. 【Annotations in brackets and italics indicate some of the major incompletions】.
 We appreciate contributions; send your ideas and comments to Zvona@ai.ai.mit.edu.

 ## Reading AI
 Many researchers spend more than half their time reading.
 You can learn a lot more quickly from other people's work than from doing your own.
 This section talks about reading within AI; section covers reading about other subjects.